fetzsav/fetzverse/content/posts/making-the-switch-to-linux.md

 ### Linux Desktop Environments
 I began my Linux journey using Desktop Environments *(or DE's for short)*.
 These are the full package method of getting your desktop up and running as quickly as possible.
 Installing a popular DE will automatically configure most of your sound settings, mouse settings, etc. along with provide you some control panels to modify these.
 If you are coming from Windows or OS X, then a desktop environment will probably make your transition easier and allow you to compute within your comfort zone.
 Many Linux distributions have 'pre-flavored' versions with the desktop environment pre-installed.
 I do recommend using one of these *distribution flavors*, as the desktop environment will be configured to work with your specific operating system out-the-box.
 Yet, you can always install (and switch between) multiple different desktop environments if you can't decide on one.
-I'll give you a list of my favorite DE's.
+I'll give you a list of my favorite DE's, however there are plenty more wonderful DE's available.
+If you don't see a specific DE on this list it does not necesarily mean it is good or bad... these are just the ones I have enjoyed using.

 #### GNOME - for OS X lovers
 ![gnome-desktop-png](/gnome-desktop.jpg)